-Google Chrome portable is a unique build of the popular web browser that you can carry anywhere in a Pen Drive.
-It is also an offline installer, but unlike the regular Chrome you download, you don’t install the portable edition.
+Google Chrome portable is a unique build of the popular web browser; you can carry it anywhere in a Pen Drive.
+It is also an offline installer, but you don’t need to install the portable edition to use it, unlike the regular Chrome installer.
 All you need is to double-click on the Chrome icon in the download package, and it’s ready for use.
 It’s the best choice when you want to run a specific version of Chrome where you don’t have admin rights to install programs.
-We recently required the Chrome portable installer for our Windows PC in 32-bit or 64-bit format, and yes, few sites are offering the latest version 86.0.4240.75.
-However, we were unable to find the Chrome Portable in zip format, which many people prefer downloading.
+We recently required the Chrome portable installer for our Windows PC in 32-bit or 64-bit format.
+Yes, a few sites are offering the latest version, 90.0.4430.72.
+But we could not find the Chrome Portable in zip format, which many people prefer downloading.

-People prefer portable installer for Windows when they don’t have permissions to install a particular software.
-Privacy, and running the browser without local system interference is the main advantage downloading portable Chrome.
+People prefer portable installers for Windows when they don’t have permission to install a particular software.
+Privacy and managing the browser without local system interference is the main advantage of downloading portable Chrome.
 However, the download from PortableApps is not an offline version of Chrome, as anyone would expect.

-We invite you to test our downloads if you want the latest of Google Chrome 86.0.4240.75 stable, 87 Beta, and 88 Dev in portable format.
-Just like our download for Skype, it is in an archive format that you can extract to your desktop.
+We invite you to test our downloads if you want the latest Google Chrome 90.0.4430.72 stable, 90 Beta, and 91 Dev in a portable format.
+Just like our download for Brave, it is in an archive format that you can extract to your desktop.
 Currently, we have links for Beta and Dev variants of the Chrome as 32-bit zip files, and we are trying to add the 64-bit shortly.

-The disadvantage of Chrome Portable is, unfortunately with the update process.
-Since it doesn’t install on the system, it can’t make use of the Google update to download the upgrade Chrome to the latest version.
-We will add the Google Chrome portable 87, 88 and all upcoming releases in this page — please bookmark this page if you are concerned about the update.
+The disadvantage of Chrome Portable is, unfortunately, with the update process.
+Since it doesn’t install on the system, it can’t use the Google update to download and upgrade Chrome to the latest version.
+We will add the Google Chrome portable 91, 92, and all upcoming releases on this page — please bookmark this page if you are concerned about the update.

 How to run Google Chrome from USB pendrive when you can’t install it